modanhan/bullethellx-modding/docs/special_structs.md

 3. `justALocalFunction` is not accessible, game will crash.
 4. `DreamFunction` does not exist, game will crash.
 5. Global functions in other files are accessible as long as they're loaded.

+!!! important
+    `Function` is designed for entities that have truly unique behaviors and are small in number, e.g. bosses and players.

+    Running a custom script on a large number entities is slow, even if the function is simple.
+    If you attach `Function` to bullets and there is a massive number of bullets, the game will most likely lag.

 ## Metadata